Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Decentralized Security Approach over Edge Clouds

 \subsection{Trust Zone}

-The proposed 5G AAA \cite{stan2017v-aaa} approach enables the AKA procedure in the local edge cloud to improve the MEC services.
+The proposed 5G AAA \cite{stan2017v-aaa} approach enables the AKA procedure in the local EC to improve the MEC services.
 Nevertheless, its deployment still calls for novel solutions of adaptive AMF invocation.
-Due to the incomplete AMF set and probably limited budget on security measures, the local V-AAA servers are usually less secured than the central V-AAA Managers.
+Due to the incomplete AMF set and probably limited budget on security measures, the local V-AAA servers are usually less secure than the central V-AAA Managers.
 Therefore, it is generally preferred to invoke the AMF from the central cloud in common cases, and only to rely on the local version when the backhaul connection cannot satisfy the latency requirement of MEC services due to -- intentional or unintentional -- restrictions, congestions and collapses.
 To achieve this, the 5G AAA system must be able to adaptively switch between the centralized and local security modes with respect to the current backhaul connection status.
 The switching process must be carefully designed to mitigate data leaks.

-Motivated by this challenge, we designed an edge cloud security architecture, the Trust Zone (TZ), in order to enhance and extend the 5G AAA approach to a cognitive solution~\cite{han2017security}.
-The basic principle of TZ is to let the local edge cloud cognitively measure the quality of its backhaul connection.
+Motivated by this challenge, we designed an EC security architecture, the Trust Zone (TZ), in order to enhance and extend the 5G AAA approach to a cognitive solution~\cite{han2017security}.
+The basic principle of TZ is to let the local EC cognitively measure the quality of its backhaul connection.
 When the backhaul is healthy, the AMF is invoked at the V-AAA Manager in central cloud.
 When the backhaul connection is seriously limited or unavailable, the TZ relies on the V-AAA server that executes local AMF to maintain MEC services.